bytes-zone/bytes-zone/content/posts/nix-script.md

   putStr formatted
 ```

-It's also pretty easy to create more wrapping interpreters, so we also ship one for bash (even though it's not compiled, we can cache the nix environment with your exact dependencies!)
+It's also pretty easy to create more wrapping interpreters, so we also ship one for bash.
+Even though it's not a compiled language, we can cache the nix environment with the exact dependencies the script needs!

 You can get this at [github.com/BrianHicks/nix-script](https://github.com/BrianHicks/nix-script).
 There are installation instructions in the README, both for standalone use and use within a larger Nix project.

-Enjoy, and let me know how you use this!
+Enjoy, and let me know if&mdash;and how&mdash;you use this!